dabeaz/curio/docs/howto.rst

 The ``curio.ssl`` submodule is a wrapper around the ``ssl`` module in the standard library.
-It has been modified slightly so that functions responsible for wrapping sockets return a socket compatible with curio.
+It has been modified slightly so that functions responsible for wrapping sockets return a socket compatible with Curio.
 Otherwise, you'd use it the same way as the normal ``ssl`` module.

 To test this out, point a browser at ``https://localhost:10000`` and see if you get a readable response.
 The browser might yell at you with some warnings about the certificate if it's self-signed or misconfigured in some way.
-However, the example shows the basic steps involved in using SSL with curio.
+However, the example shows the basic steps involved in using SSL with Curio.

 How do you perform a blocking operation?
 ----------------------------------------

-If you need to perform a blocking operation that runs outside of curio, use ``run_in_thread()`` to have it run in a backing thread.
+If you need to perform a blocking operation that runs outside of Curio, use ``run_in_thread()`` to have it run in a backing thread.
 For example::

     import time